6 Day Budget Self Drive Tour of Iceland with the Golden Circle & Jokulsarlon Glacier Lagoon

-Embark on a real Icelandic adventure with this affordable six-day self-drive budget tour, where you visit the capital of Reykjavík before heading out to the south coast to behold Jökulsárlón Glacier Lagoon.
-If you are looking to take control of the wheel instead of relying on tour guides and bus schedules, this adventure is perfect for you; and all without breaking the bank.
+Embark on a real Icelandic adventure with this affordable six-day budget self-drive tour, where you visit the capital of Reykjavik before heading out to the south coast to behold Jokulsarlon Glacier Lagoon.
+This adventure is perfect for you and won't break the bank if you want to take control of the wheel instead of relying on tour guides and bus schedules.

-The highlights of this tour include the majestic waterfalls Seljalandsfoss and Skógafoss, the historical site and geographical wonder of Þingvellir National Park, the spouting geysers in Haukadalur and the mystic black Reynisfjara coastal beach.
-You'll also see the great Vatnajökull glacier, and, of course, Jökulsárlón Glacier Lagoon
+The highlights of this tour include the majestic waterfalls Seljalandsfoss and Skogafoss, the historical site and geographical wonder of Thingvellir National Park, the spouting geysers in Haukadalur, and the mystic black Reynisfjara coastal beach.
+You'll also see the great Vatnajokull glacier and, of course, Jokulsarlon Glacier Lagoon.

-To aid you on your travels, you will receive a detailed itinerary which helps you to experience the real side of Iceland and see how its history intertwines with its unbelievable nature.
+To aid you on your travels, you will receive a detailed itinerary that helps you to experience the real side of Iceland and see how its history intertwines with its unbelievable nature.

-During the booking process, you can add an array of activities to your adventures, such as hiking, snorkelling, snowmobiling, horseback riding, and exploring the inside of a volcano, all of which provide for an authentic Icelandic experience.
+During the booking process, you can add an array of activities to your adventures, such as hiking, snorkeling, snowmobiling, horseback riding, and exploring the inside of a volcano, all of which provide an authentic Icelandic experience.